-Sitting on the pavement on Piccadilly in the beautiful Autumn sunshine I was half-way through my Itsu brown rice and vegetable hotbox when a homeless guy came by.
-Having been practising my heart-opening skills I stopped him and asked if he was hungry, “Would you like the rest of my lunch?”
+Sitting on the pavement on Piccadilly in the beautiful Autumn sunshine I was halfway through my Itsu brown rice and vegetable hotbox when a homeless guy came by.
+Having been practising my heart-opening skills I stopped him and asked if he was hungry.
+“Would you like the rest of my lunch?”

 Despite my initially prissy shiver of outrage, this was just the salutary slap-in-the-face my well-meaning but patronising gesture deserved.
 I hadn’t asked what he needed, I hadn’t even really done him the justice of acknowledging him beyond dragging him into my gesture of self-aggrandising charity.
-And he’d cut through it with grace: I don’t want your left-overs.
+And he’d cut through it with grace: I don’t want your leftovers.

-The Tibetan Buddhists talk about two kinds of ‘emptiness’ – emptiness of self and emptiness of others.
+The Tibetan Buddhists talk about two kinds of ‘emptiness’ – the emptiness of self and the emptiness of others.
 One level of practice is to realise that our ideas about our ‘self’ are just that: ideas.
 The gorgeous and sometimes bloody reality of existence bears no relationship to them.
 A second turning of this practice is to realise that the same truth pertains to everyone and everything else in the world.
 Our fixed and self-protecting ‘ideas’ about the world are ‘empty’ of reality.
 They’re just words.

-The true compassion is to strip away all those concepts of “I am this” and “I am that”, and then swiftly follow that manoeuvre with the stripping away of all those concepts of ‘you are this” or “this is that”.
-This leaves a wide open space where something fresh can happen.
+The true compassion is to strip away all those concepts of “I am this” and “I am that”.
+And then swiftly follow that manoeuvre with the stripping away of all those concepts of ‘you are this” or “this is that”.
+This leaves a wide-open space where something fresh can happen.

-From a Buddhist point of view, we have to empty out all those under-the-radar motivations if we are to help people (instead of force feeding them our left-overs).
+From a Buddhist point of view, we have to empty out all those under-the-radar motivations.
+If we are to help people. (instead of force-feeding them our leftovers).
 We clear out the crap and then we act.
 It’s only from that position of two-fold liberation (free of ideas of self and free from ideas of what other people are) that we can really help people.

-The difference between the curmudgeonly farmer who helps and the light-and-love Buddhist who doesn’t is perhaps the fact that despite his views the farmer puts them aside and acts while the “Buddhist’ sits cold and blind in a cloud of incense and does not.
+The difference between the curmudgeonly farmer who helps and the light-and-love Buddhist who doesn’t is perhaps the fact that despite his views the farmer puts them aside and acts.
+While the “Buddhist’ sits cold and blind in a cloud of incense and does not.